partlyhuman/ng2040/README.md

 ### Software

-Flash the software to a Raspberry Pi, a prebuilt image is provided: [nrf24joystick.uf2](rp2040/nrf24joystick/nrf24joystick.uf2).
+Flash the software to a Raspberry Pi Pico, a prebuilt image is provided: [nrf24joystick.uf2](rp2040/nrf24joystick/nrf24joystick.uf2).

 ### Hardware